The Staged Reading Companion Series

 Beginning in September 2017, we're turning the Palo Alto Players world upside down by adding a free series of five (5), one-night-only staged readings, taking relatively unknown theatrical pieces that match the tone, period, and theme of our mainstage productions.
 These readings will not only broaden your personal theatrical canon, but will also expand and enhance your experience at Palo Alto Players!

-Reservations are now open for THE LARAMIE PROJECT: TEN YEARS LATER on Wednesday, January 31, 2018 at 7pm.
+Reservations are now open for THE UNDENIABLE SOUND OF RIGHT NOW on Tuesday, May 8, 2018 at 7pm.
 Reserve online today or call our Box Office at 650-329-0891.

 For information on how to reserve seats for future staged readings in the series, join Palo Alto Players’ email list.
 Season subscribers will get first access to reservations and priority seating for the series.
 Purchase a season subscription online today, or by phone at 650-329-0891, or in person at the Box Office at the Lucie Stern Theater located at 1305 Middlefield Road in Palo Alto.